senthil2000-dev/E-Classroom/README.md

 ### ffmpeg (windows server required) folder has to be downloaded and added in the root directory before using xampp to run this
 ### database lectures.sql has to be imported into phpmyadmin and the file includes/config.php has to be changed according to your host and database connection
 #### A video 'tour through my website' has been enclosed in this repository which highlights all the features of the website
-#### A logo of the websit has been embedded into each video and there is a browser tab icon as well as seen in the pic below.
+#### A logo of the website has been embedded into each video and there is also a browser tab icon as seen in the pic below.
+![browser tab icon and overlay embedded in each video]https://github.com/senthil2000-dev/E-Classroom/blob/master/overlay%20and%20icon.png